 The finalized bill is sent back once again for a normally quick and painless vote by both chambers and it is then, and only then, after all of those processes have taken place that a bill will go back to the President for him to sign or veto.

-Once it gets to his desk, Donald Trump is not going to be analyzing every program, every policy provision or rider, and so forth.
+Once it gets to his desk, the President is NEVER going to be analyzing every program, every policy provision or rider, every dollar amount, and so forth.
 He will be looking at whether it is on the whole within what he would consider acceptable or not.

-So Donald Trump holds relatively little control over the nitty gritty details of our environment, whereas a small group of people (more on who they are later) holds an extraordinary amount of influence over it.
+So in the end, any individual president holds relatively little control over the nitty-gritty details of our environment, whereas a small group of people (more on who they are later) holds an extraordinary amount of influence over it.

 Compromises Must Be Made

-Compromises are made among committee members, compromises are made between the House and Senate, and then between both chambers the the President.
+Compromises are made among committee members, compromises are made between the House and Senate, and then compromises are made between both chambers and the President.

 Politics is ALWAYS an act of compromise to achieve the final result.

-Then imagine that instead of everyone being able to order their own individual meal and what they want, that everyone had to order the exact same thing at the restaurant — let’s say hamburgers.
-And that everyone had to come to agreement about the same toppings, sauces, etc., for the hamburgers.
+But then imagine that instead of everyone being able to order their own individual meal and what they want, that everyone had to order the exact same thing at the restaurant.
+Meaning that everyone has to come to an agreement about the same toppings, sauces, how well done, etc., for all the hamburgers.

-Now, instead of your extended family, replace them with a few hundred elected officials with competing interests and demands, a tendency toward showmanship, grandstanding, and seeking out good press, and you’ll see just how complicated things can get.
+Now, instead of your extended family, replace them with a few hundred elected officials with competing interests and demands, a tendency toward showmanship, grandstanding, and seeking out positive press coverage, and you’ll see just how complicated things can get.

 For better or worse, things are never as black and white and easy as they might seem in Washington D.C.

-What Does this Mean After the Presidential Election?
+What Does This Mean After a Presidential Election?

-So if the real power is in the hands of Congress, what does all this mean under a President Trump?
+So if the real power is in the hands of Congress, what does all this mean in terms of who we back as president?

-It means that Trump himself doesn’t necessarily pose as direct of a danger to the environment as some may think (although he certainly poses a danger).
+It means that a President doesn’t necessarily pose as direct of a danger to the environment as some may think nor does another President hold all the answers for the environment.

 The fact of the matter is, an environmentally friendly president can act as a roadblock against an environmentally unfriendly-Congress.
 Just as an environmentally unfriendly president can block an environmentally friendly congress.